 While all of this may be surprising to those unaware of the power Walmart has in the retail world, these startling statistics beg bigger, more comprehensive questions.

-How Walmart is Achieving Such Grand Success
+Why Walmart's Supply Chain is Achieving Such Grand Success

 In fact, it is hard to think of another company that manages inventory and generates sales quite like Walmart does.

+Walmart has embraced technology and automation: they've innovated their supply chain so they could track inventory and seamlessly restock inventory, while also passing on savings to their customers.
 And, by fine-tuning the way it handles inventory, from the purchase process all the way to its spot on the shelf, Walmart has enabled itself to not only become a highly profitable business, but one that others strive to emulate.